 Climb aboard a host of rides, too, including the teacup-style Abby’s SeaStar Spin, the flume ride Journey to Atlantis, or Manta, a high-tech, double-launch coaster that has you twisting and diving like a ray.
 Stay late during the summer (through September) for the Electric Ocean, a light show that transforms rides, shows, and attractions into vibrantly colored displays inspired by the phenomenon of ocean bioluminescence.

-Come watch acrobats of the ocean jump, flip, and spin in SeaWorld’s newest show, Dolphin Days.
-Bottlenose dolphins and short-finned pilot whales are the stars of this lively yet intimate show—a great chance to see how SeaWorld San Diego’s professional trainers work closely with these marine mammals.
+Go to the lively yet intimate Dolphin Days show to see Bottlenose dolphins and short-finned pilot whales take to the waters—a great chance to see how SeaWorld San Diego’s professional trainers work closely with these marine mammals.
 It’s also a lot of fun, and a chance to get doused in designated splash zones.

 Even from your first few steps into the park, SeaWorld aims to transport you to the edges of the ocean and beyond.
-At the park’s entrance, walk under a huge wave sculpture to discover the edge-of-the-sea world of the coral reef.
+At the park’s entrance, walk under a huge wave sculpture to discover the edge-of-the-sea world of the Explorer's Reef.
 Wrap-around touch pools let you stroke brown-banded and white-spotted bamboo sharks (don’t worry, they’re harmless), plus California round rays and other creatures.
 For one of the world’s weirder sensations, dangle your fingers and let some of the exhibit’s 4,000 cleaner fish, each about the size of a child’s pinky, harmlessly nibble on your skin.
 Explorer’s Reef also has dining and shopping options.